Edinburgh with kids

 Best for: All ages

 Pro Tip: If you’re right downtown in the heart of the touristy area, then the Botanical Garden will actually be quite far – about a 30 minute walk.
-If you’re near the Royal Mile or Edinburgh Castle, then Princes Street Gardens is actually much closer
+If you’re near the Royal Mile or Edinburgh Castle, then Princes Street Gardens is actually much closer.

-15. Visit the Museum of Scotland
+16. Visit the Museum of Scotland

 Best for: All ages

 The Museum of Scotland is an easy place to visit with kids.
 It’s a short walk from the city centre, and it’s FREE to visit.
+It’s quite extensive, with multiple floors.
+You could easily spend a few hours here.

 museum of scotland